Pilocarpine

 What is pilocarpine?

-Its use in dogs and cats to treat dry eye or glaucoma, or to diagnose cranial nerve lesions is 'off label' or 'extra-label'.
-Many drugs are commonly prescribed for off label use in veterinary medicine.
-In these instances, follow your veterinarian’s directions and cautions very carefully as their directions may be significantly different from those on the label.
+Its use in dogs and cats to treat dry eye or glaucoma, or to diagnose cranial nerve lesions is “off label” or “extra-label”.
+Many drugs are commonly prescribed for off-label use in veterinary medicine.
+In these instances, follow your veterinarian’s directions and cautions carefully, as they may be significantly different from those on the label.

 How is pilocarpine given?

-While animal studies have not clearly established how quickly pilocarpine will take effect, based on human studies, pilocarpine should begin to work quickly, within 1 to 2 hours.
+Animal studies have not clearly established how quickly pilocarpine will take effect, but based on human studies, pilocarpine should begin to work quickly, within 1 to 2 hours.

 What if I miss giving my pet the medication?